BabDev/laravel-server-push-manager/docs/usage.md

 Each of these methods accepts two parameters:

 - `$uri` - The URI for the resource
-- `$attributes` - An optional array of additional attributes for the resource
+- `$attributes` - An optional array of additional attributes for the resource, these are passed to the `Psr\Link\EvolvableLinkInterface::withAttribute()` method and the values should follow the specification's requirements

 Note that each of these methods returns the `$uri` passed into the method, this allows you to wrap other function calls within calls to the manager (see below for an example).